Home - Wittgenstein's Logic of Language | Bibliography and abbreviations | Site Map | Site Search

 Friendships often bloom where there's nothing else to do.
 (Puskin)

-The principal foundations of my thinking in philosophy are (1) the Socrates of Plato's Apology and in Xenophon's statement of the Socratic standard for knowing in philosophy, and (2) the logic of language or the question of which standard should be used to distinguish language with meaning from language without meaning in philosophy.
+The principal foundations of my thinking in philosophy are (1) the Socrates of Plato's Apology and in Xenophon's statement of the Socratic standard for knowing in philosophy, and (2) the logic of language or the question of which standard should be used to distinguish language with meaning from language without meaning or nonsense in philosophy.

 Outline of this page ...